Albany Child Custody Enforcement Lawyer

 The child custody agreement is one of the most contested issues in a marriage dissolution.
 Once the court approves the final decree containing the custodial arrangements for divorcing spouses, both parties must abide by the provisions of the agreement or face legal punishment.
 If your spouse is not upholding their side of your custody agreement, you may need to consult with an Albany child custody enforcement lawyer.
 A competent child custody attorney can help you enforce your parental rights and assist with filing a petition with the court if needed.

-Consequences of Violating a Custody Order
+Consequences of Violating a Custody Order in Albany

 A child custody order is legally binding and enforceable.
 Either the custodial or non-custodial parent could be held in contempt by the court if they refuse to comply with the provisions of the custody agreement.
 If the court determines that the non-compliant parent is in contempt, they can be fined and in some cases face incarceration.
 Moreover, being held in contempt of court can impact a parent’s right to visit their child and may result in the court modifying the existing custodial agreement.

 When a parent is not fulfilling their custodial obligations, the other parent can file a petition for enforcement of the custody order.
 A skilled Albany attorney could help a parent file a petition for child custody enforcement against a non-compliant spouse.
 The petition will detail the nature of the other parent’s infraction and ask the court to enforce the order.

 The court will then hold a hearing for both parties to attend.
 The court may examine numerous factors when deciding to hold a non-compliant parent in contempt, including the severity of the infraction and whether the parent has a history of custodial violations.
 If the judge determines that the parent purposefully violated the custody order and holds them in contempt, they may face legal consequences, including the potential loss of their parental rights.

 Compelling Visitation When the Custodial Parent Refuses to Comply